Annapurna Permits and Entry Fees

 Requirements to get Annapurna Trek Permits?

-• Entry permits application forms
+• Entry permits application form

 • Two copies of recent passport